cran/mirai/README.md

 Cache data in memory and use `mirai()` to perform periodic write operations concurrently in a separate process.

-A ‘mirai’ object is returned immediately.

-Below, ‘.args’ accepts a list of objects already present in the calling environment to be passed to the mirai.
+Below, ‘.args’ is used to pass a list of objects already present in the calling environment to the mirai by name.
+This is an alternative use of ‘.args’, and may be combined with `...` to also pass in `name = value` pairs.

 ``` r
 library(mirai)